-Also, these changes are meant to happen any time now as the third-party cookie was already weakened by Safari and Firefox’s adblocking.
+Also, these changes are planned to happen soon as third-party data was already weakened by Safari and Firefox’s deprecation of cookies.
 As the industry continues to grow, marketers are increasingly focused on building trust with consumers.

-The hope is that ending the support of third-party cookies will usher the industry forward toward solutions that provide users with greater transparency and privacy management.
+The hope is that by ending the support of third-party cookies the industry will be ushered forward toward solutions that will provide users with greater transparency and privacy management tools.

 What is the impact of third-party cookies on digital advertising?

 At this point, marketers, advertisers, and data engineers alike are actively looking for solutions to determine what will happen next.
 Right now, the best thing to do as a marketer is to continue to stay up-to-date with news related to third-party cookies and other data privacy moves that could impact your marketing strategy.

 Checklist on what to do about third-party cookies